 In the Preschool, the school aims for a target of 15 students with a teacher and assistant teacher in each class.
-This number may increase to 20 at the discretion of the Head of School after consultation with the Primary Principal.
+This number may increase to 20 at the discretion of the Head of School after consultation with the Primary Principal

 From Kindergarten through to Grade 12, the school aims for a target of 20 students.
 This number may increase to 24 at the discretion of the Head of School in consultation with the relevant Principal.

 In Grades 1 through 5 and in single classes in Grades 6 through 10, when numbers exceed the stated class size policy, students will be placed on a priority waiting list and notified when a place becomes available.
-In such cases the school will attempt to employ a suitably qualified support teacher but when this is not possible, the waiting list will be enforced.
+In such cases, the school will attempt to employ a suitably qualified support teacher but when this is not possible, the waiting list will be enforced.

-Any IB Diploma or Certificate class, once started, will be allowed to run for the two year course, regardless of enrolment, to permit students to complete the course of study.
+Any IB Diploma or Certificate class, once started, will be allowed to run for the two-year course, regardless of enrolment, to permit students to complete the course of study.

 Special education needs

 OSC does not undertake to provide for all specialized educational needs such as severe learning difficulties or job-specific vocational training.
-Mild to moderate special educational needs may be provided for from Pre-School to Grade 8 depending on the level of service required.
+Mild special educational needs may be provided for from Pre-School to Grade 8 depending on the level of service required.
 In the Secondary School (Grades 9-12), the courses are essentially college-preparatory and with a demanding academic emphasis.
 Support for students with learning disabilities at this level is very limited.